Henry Gee, Senior Editor, Biological Sciences, Nature; writer and narrator of the animated Tree of Life

 Henry Gee is a self-confessed, card-carrying “Paleo-nerd”.
 Like the Tree of Life, once he starts creating, you just can’t keep Henry down.

-If you listen to the narration of the animated Tree of Life, you hear a scientist, and blues musician, riffing on the unfolding of the tree.
+If you listen to the narration of the animated Tree of Life, you hear a scientist and blues musician, riffing on the unfolding of the tree.
 Henry has always been a fan of Ray Troll’s art.
 Ray asked Henry to both write and speak the narration for the animated Tree of Life video on Shape of Life.
 He followed the tree and recorded the narration in his home studio improvising with his deep knowledge of evolution.

-Henry has been a “Paleo-nerd” since his parents took him to the Horniman Museum, known for its taxidermized animals which led him to the Natural History Museum in London as a five-year-old boy.
+Henry has been a nerd since his parents took him to the Horniman Museum, known for its taxidermized animals which led him to the Natural History Museum in London as a five-year-old boy.
 In a sense he has never left the museum.
 The dinosaurs at the museum interested him but what he really loved was the hall of fossil fish.
 Henry was interested in where they all came from.
 This was his ‘Come to Darwin Moment’.

 Image